 This pricing strategy is often used for essential items in high demand, such as food and clothing.
 Economy pricing can also be used as a loss leader, to attract customers to a store with the hope that they will purchase other, more profitable items as well.

 While economy pricing can be an effective way to attract customers, it is important to make sure the low price does not come at the expense of quality.
 Otherwise, customers may not return in the future.

 For an example of economy pricing, just check your local grocery store’s flyer every week.
 Grocery stores typically add their best-priced items on the first page to entice people to come shop at their store.

-Take for example the Big Y flyer below.
+Take, for example, the Big Y flyer below.
 The weekly sales items are prominently featured, using larger images and attractive pricing.

-Grocery stores aren’t so worried about making a small margin on their sale items because they know, more often than not, you’ll pick up additional (larger margin) items while you're shopping.
+Grocery stores aren’t worried about making a small margin on their sale items because they know, more often than not, you’ll pick up additional (larger margin) items while you're shopping.

 7. Discovery Call Pricing

 Discovery call pricing is used by businesses to provide potential customers with an estimate for services.
-Under this pricing model, customers are required to book a consultation with the business in order to discuss their needs.
+Under this pricing model, customers are required to book a consultation with the business to discuss their needs.